IAEA says Iran asked for nuclear talks postponement to February 8

 Enriched uranium can fuel nuclear power plants or, if processed much further, nuclear bombs.

 For its increased workload, the IAEA likely needs to send more inspectors to Iran.
-It has tentatively identified extra costs of some 5 million euros (£4.15 million), to be funded in part by voluntary member state contributions, diplomats said.
+It has tentatively identified extra costs of some 5 million euros ($6.83 million), to be funded in part by voluntary member state contributions, diplomats said. ($1 = 0.7324 euros)

 (Editing by Mark Heinrich)